Orient'Est Métiers

 Key findings

-• Exploration and discovery: 100% positive perception.
-Every participant felt these experiences, particularly during career browsing and goal setting.
+felt Exploration and Discovery experiences, particularly during career browsing and goal setting

 Broader impact